20 Tips for Stronger, More Visible Abs

-Just like you wouldn't jump in the deep end of the pool before you know how to swim (although this pool workout requires zero stroke skills), you shouldn't tackle a complicated or advanced core move on your first try.
-Start small by working in a smaller range of motion (holding a plank for 15-20 seconds), and then as your core strength improves and you master proper form, make the move to larger and more difficult exercises.
+Just like you wouldn't jump in the deep end of the pool before you know how to swim, you shouldn't tackle a complicated or advanced core move on your first try.
+Start by working in a smaller range of motion (holding a plank for 15-20 seconds), and then as your core strength improves and you master proper form, make the move to larger and more difficult exercises.
 Here are 9 of the best ab exercises for beginners.

 Add a Weight

 Dumbbells aren't just for bicep curls!
 Like any other muscle, abs need to be challenged to get stronger.
 So if regular sit-ups aren't doing it anymore (or if you have to do more than 20 to feel the burn), add some resistance into the mix and watch your results multiply.
 This core-carving medicine ball workout is a smart place to start.

 A warmed-up core is a happy core.
 Because your abs are connected to your lower back, it's extremely important to start any workout with a proper warm-up to prevent injury.
 Prep those muscles for the challenge to come with some light marching in place and gentle standing rotation of your midsection.
 Try this quick full-body warm-up before any fitness class or at-home routine.

 Again, training your abs is not all about sit-ups and crunches—especially if you're searching for how to get abs fast.
 For the best results, you need a multi-muscle group approach.
 The plank is one of the most complete core moves that works several different parts of your abs and your upper-body all at once.
 Take our 30-day plank challenge for your strongest core ever.